-A common leadership misperception is that it happens to you as a result of a promotion.
+A collective leadership misperception is that it happens to you as a result of a promotion.
 Sadly, many executives foster this climate of “ordained leadership” by acting as though they, as executives, are smarter than the masses and are therefore more worthy to make a decision.
 This culture stifles individual contribution, engagement, job satisfaction, and organizational improvement.

 1. You are an expert at the job you are performing